 5. A safe harbor approach is permitted for those companies whose modeled hedge assets comprise only linear instruments not sensitive to implied volatility.
 For companies with option-based hedge strategies, electing this approach would require representing the option-based portion of the strategy as a delta-rho two-Greek hedge program.
 The normally modeled option portfolio would be replaced with a set of linear instruments that have the same first-order Greeks as the original option portfolio.

-C. Calculation of Stochastic Reserve (Reported)
+C. Calculation of SR (Reported)

 1. The company shall calculate CTE70 (best efforts)—the results obtained when the CTE70 is based on incorporating the modeling of hedges (including both currently held and future hedge positions) into the stochastic cash-flow model on a best efforts basis, including all of the factors and assumptions needed to model the hedges (e.g., stochastic implied volatility).
 The determination of CTE70 (best efforts) may utilize either explicit or implicit modeling techniques.

-2. The company shall calculate a CTE70 (adjusted) by recalculating the CTE70 assuming the company has no hedging strategy except those to hedge interest credits and hedge assets held by the company on the valuation date, therefore following the requirements of Section 4.A.4.a and 4.A.4.b.i.
+2. The company shall calculate a CTE70 (adjusted) by recalculating the CTE70 assuming the company has no future hedging purchases except those to hedge interest credits and hedge assets held by the company on the valuation date, therefore following the requirements of Section 4.A.4.a and 4.A.4.b.i.

 3. Because most models will include at least some approximations or idealistic assumptions, CTE70 (best efforts) may overstate the impact of the hedging strategy.
-To compensate for potential overstatement of the impact of the hedging strategy, the value for the stochastic reserve is given by:
+To compensate for potential overstatement of the impact of the hedging strategy, the value for the SR is given by:

-Stochastic reserve = CTE70 (best efforts) + E × max[0, CTE70 (adjusted) – CTE70 (best efforts)]
+SR = CTE70 (best efforts) + E × max[0, CTE70 (adjusted) – CTE70 (best efforts)]

 4. The company shall specify a value for E (the “error factor”) in the range from 5% to 100% to reflect the company’s view of the potential error resulting from the level of sophistication of the stochastic cash-flow model and its ability to properly reflect the parameters of the hedging strategy (i.e., the Greeks being covered by the strategy), as well as the associated costs, risks and benefits.
 The greater the ability of the stochastic model to capture all risks and uncertainties, the lower the value of E. The value of E may be as low as 5% only if the model used to determine the CTE70 (best efforts) effectively reflects all of the parameters used in the hedging strategy.
 If certain economic risks are not hedged, yet the model does not generate scenarios that sufficiently capture those risks, E must be in the higher end of the range, reflecting the greater likelihood of error.
 Likewise, simplistic hedge cash-flow models shall assume a higher likelihood of error.

-5. The company shall conduct a formal back-test, based on an analysis of at least the most recent12 months, to assess how well the model is able to replicate the hedging strategy in a way that supports the determination of the value used for E.
+5. The company shall conduct a formal back-test, based on an analysis of the available relevant period of data (but no less than 12 months), to assess how well the model is able to replicate the hedging strategy in a way that supports the determination of the value used for E.

 6. Such a back-test shall involve one of the following analyses: